Easterly Government Properties Inc. (DEA) Shares Rise Despite Market Challenges - News Heater

-Easterly Government Properties Inc. (NYSE: DEA)’s stock price has soared by 2.88 in relation to previous closing price of 12.48.
-Nevertheless, the company has seen a loss of -0.70% in its stock price over the last five trading days.
+Easterly Government Properties Inc. (NYSE: DEA)’s stock price has gone rise by 0.47 in comparison to its previous close of 12.70, however, the company has experienced a 2.24% increase in its stock price over the last five trading days.
 InvestorPlace reported 2023-09-06 that Stocks that deal in cannabis are rising as the U.S. government moves toward re-classifying marijuana.
 The Department of Health and Human Services (HHS) has asked the Drug Enforcement Administration (DEA) to consider moving marijuana from Schedule I to Schedule III.

 Is It Worth Investing in Easterly Government Properties Inc. (NYSE: DEA) Right Now?

-The price-to-earnings ratio for Easterly Government Properties Inc. (NYSE: DEA) is above average at 46.35x.
-The 36-month beta value for DEA is also noteworthy at 0.67.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 rating it as “hold,” and 2 rating it as “sell.”
+Easterly Government Properties Inc. (NYSE: DEA) has a higher price-to-earnings ratio of 46.06x compared to its average ratio, and the 36-month beta value for DEA is at 0.67.
+Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 as “hold,” and 2 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023